reflectoring/reflectoring.github.io/_posts/2017-12-04-guide-publishing-to-bintray-with-gradle.md

 Publishing from your own Bintray repository to Maven Central is supported by Bintray, but will be covered in a follow-up article.

+Another reason for uploading to Bintray and not to Maven Central is that you still have control over your files even after uploading and publishing your files whereas in Maven Central you lose all control after publishing (however, you should be careful with editing already-published files!).

 # Create a Bintray Account
 To publish artifacts on [Bintray](https://bintray.com), you naturally need an account there.
 I'm not going to describe how to do that since if you're reading this article you should possess the skills